hughdbrown/just-enough/numpy.md

 			 # the max index within columns, and within rows if axis = 1.
 np.argmin(A) # The min. analog of np.argmax().
 np.ravel(A) # Flattens any 2-D array into 1-D.
 np.random.choice(A, 10, replace = False) # Select 10 random elements from A, without replacement.
-np.where(A == 0) # Returns the indicies where the values in the numpy array/matrix A are equal to 0.
+np.where(A == 0) # Returns the indicies where the values in the numpy array/matrix A
+				 # are equal to 0.
 np.delete(A, [1, 2, 3]) # Deletes the elements at the indicies 1, 2, 3 from the 1-D numpy array A.
-						# This works on matricies and 2-D arrays as well; just be careful to pass it
+						# This works on matricies and 2-D arrays as well; just be careful to pass
-						# the right indicies and/or specify which axis to delete from.
+						# it the right indicies and/or specify which axis to delete from.
+np.square(A) # Returns the element wise-square of the input matrix.
 ```